 With no new stimulus checks coming for Wisconsin residents, we recommend you take advantage of the state income credits for some tax relief.

-If you’re finding it difficult to afford necessities like food, housing, or healthcare, check to see if you qualify for assistance programs from the federal government, local government, and nonprofits.
+If you’re finding it difficult to afford necessities like food, housing, or healthcare, check to see if you qualify for financial assistance programs from the federal government, local government, and nonprofits.

 Visit our Illinois stimulus checks, Iowa stimulus checks, and Minnesota stimulus checks pages for information about programs you can apply for in those states.